MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.Windows.Appraiser.General.TelemetryRunHealth

 A summary event indicating the parameters and result of a telemetry run.
-This allows the rest of the data sent over the course of the run to be properly contextualized and understood, which is then used to keep the machine up to date.
+This allows the rest of the data sent over the course of the run to be properly contextualized and understood, which is then used to keep Windows up-to-date.

 The following fields are available:

 - **PerfBackoff**  Indicates if the run was invoked with logic to stop running when a user is present.
 Helps to understand why a run may have a longer elapsed time than normal.